neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/extracellular-electrophysiology.md

 ## Prerequisites

-TODO: python is the only pre-requisite, I guess we will all link in the same way to the python pre-course
+The only prerequisite is a basic knowledge of programming in Python, and the scientific Python ecosystem.
+For those without this background, the [preparatory month](https://neuroinformatics.dev/open-software-summer-school/index.html#preparatory-month) will equip you with all the skills needed to make the most of this course.

 ### Hardware